fjarzynski/tutorial/README.md

 One of the most commonly used packages for visualizing spatial data in R is the `ggplot2` package, which provides a flexible and intuitive framework for creating a variety of different types of plots. `ggplot2` is a part of the `tidyverse` collection (that is why we will load it using `library(tidyverse)` command).

 The second package, `rworldmap` provides tools for plotting data onto global maps.
 It includes functions for plotting data onto maps of different projections, as well as for plotting latitude and longitude data.
 The `rworldmap` package also includes functions for working with country and region boundaries, and for adding additional layers of data to maps.
-We can distinguish three fundamental functions available:
+We can distinguish the folllowing fundamental functions available:
 * `joinCountryData2Map()` - links your data to the map
 * `mapCountryData()` - plots a map of country data
-* `mapGriddedData()` - plots a map of gridded data

 And these are, among others, one of the packages we will be using today.